AccelByte/extend-service-extension-java/docs/6-creating-new-endpoint.md

 - `permission.action`: it can be either READ, CREATE, UPDATE, DELETE
 - `permission.resource`: Defines scope-based access control (e.g., ADMIN:NAMESPACE:{namespace}:CLOUDSAVE:RECORD).

-After defining the service and methods in the `.proto` file, build the service project using `dotnet build` inside the service project directory.
-This will re-generate all grpc related models and service class.
-Then we run the protoc compiler to generate the corresponding grpc-gateway code.

-> gRPC Gateway tricky part: `base_path`.
-If `base_path` is set, note that it doesn't alter the paths generated in the Swagger file.
-Your actual API paths in `google.api.http` remain unchanged.
-If you're using `base_path`, you'll need to manually adjust the `BasePath` in the `gateway/pkg/common/config.go`.
-We will explain more about this in the following chapter.

-## 6.2 Generating gRPC Gateway Go Code
+## 6.2 Generating gRPC Gateway Go and Java Code

-After updating our .proto file, we need to generate Go code from it.
+After updating our .proto file, we need to generate Go and Java code from it.
 The protobuf compiler `protoc` is used to generate Go code from our .proto file.
 However, in our setup, we've simplified this with a `Makefile`.